trazfr/alarm/README.md

 - `VERBOSE` only change the make output, it doesn't do anything on the final binaries:
   - `0` default: turn off verbose compilation output (default)
   - `1`: turn on verbose compilation output
+- `USE_SDL=0` if you don't want to compile against SDL2 (otherwise it is used when detected)
+- `USE_WAYLAND=0` if you don't want to compile against Wayland (otherwise it is used when detected)
+- `USE_LIBMODPLUG=0` if you don't want to compile against libmodplug (there will be no MOD support)
+- `USE_MPG123=0` if you don't want to compile against mpg123 (there will be no MP3 support)
+- `USE_VORBISFILE=0` if you don't want to compile against vorbisfile (there will be no OGG support)
+- `INSTALL_FOLDER` if you want to override the folder where the program is copied when installed.
+The default is `/opt/local/alarm`

 The usual make targets: